danielgalbraith/wordgen/README.md

 | "onsc1,rule 2" | 1.0 | 1.0 | 1.0 | 1.0 | ... |
 | "coda,rule 1" | 1.0 | 1.0 | 1.0 | 1.0 | ... |

-Consonantal rule names should be in quotation marks and formatted as "[segment],[context]"; the vowel rule in the example applies to all nuclei.
+Consonantal rule names should be in quotation marks and formatted as "[SEGMENT],[CONTEXT]"; the vowel rule in the example applies to all nuclei.
 The hard-coded logic in `wordgen.py` must be changed if different syllable structures are desired, such as additional onset or coda consonants, vowel length rules, diphthongs, tones etc.

 ### Options